"When the power of love overcomes the love of power there will be peace."

 11. All selection committees' and juries' decisions are final.

 12. Upon selection and notification the withdrawal of the film is not permissible.

 By submitting to our Festival, submitter/filmmakers:

-- indicate that they have read, understand, agree with, and will comply all of the Terms and Condition above, and accept all of the terms and conditions herein, in their entirety, without modification.
+- indicate that they have read, understand, agree with, and will comply with all of the Terms and Conditions above, and accept all of the terms and conditions herein, in their entirety, without modification.